Projet-annuel-5A/api_middleware/README.md

 Manages the complete processing and inference workflow.
 Parameters: session_id (int): ID of the session.
             interview_id (int): ID of the interview.
+            model (str): Name of the model to be used for video inference.
 Returns: Returns a JSON object with the status "ok" upon successful processing.
 """
 ```